 Nitrogen narcosis is known by many names.
-Some call it the Martini effect, others call it the rapture of the deep, names which reference some kind of drunkenness or state of euphoria.
+Some call it the Martini effect, others call it the rapture of the deep, basically names which reference some kind of drunkenness or state of euphoria.
 To be honest, it almost sounds very pleasant.
 Don’t be fooled, it can possibly lead to your death.

 As the slang names imply, nitrogen narcosis is a temporary condition similar to being drunk that affects divers at depths of approximately 25m (82ft) and beyond.
 This occurs when one inhales gases at a higher partial pressure.
 The symptoms include euphoria, poor judgment, disorientation, difficulty focusing, hallucinations, and many more out of body experiences.
 None of these symptoms directly harm you.
 Instead, it is the poor decisions that result from your impaired state that can be deadly.